Lost Diamond Ring Westport, Massachusetts… Found!

 Lost Diamond Ring Westport, Massachusetts

-A lost ring in Westport Massachusetts brought me to area known as Horseneck Beach State Reservation.
-Adjacent to the cow farm I was hired to search, there are hundreds of acres of barrier beach and salt marsh.
+A lost ring in Westport, Massachusetts, brought me to Horseneck Beach State Reservation.
+Adjacent to the cow farm I was hired to search, lie hundreds of acres of barrier beach and salt marsh.
 As I drove through, I quickly realize why this particular area is one of the most popular in the Massachusetts State Park System.
-Miles of pebble stone beach overlooking Buzzards Bay makes this a one-of-a-kind destination used for bird watching, camping, swimming, fishing, boating, biking and many other recreational activities.
-After a couple hours of driving and a bit of tourism, I finally arrived at the cow farm to search a tomato patch for a lost diamond ring.
-I was greeted by the parents of the ring owner and was provided a hand drawn map of the landmarks and activities of that dark day when the ring was lost.
-The amount of effort this loving family put into finding the ring and the touching backstory gave me an unbelievable drive to find what is more than just a lost ring.
+Miles of pebble stone beach overlooking Buzzards Bay make this a one-of-a-kind destination for bird watching, camping, swimming, fishing, boating, biking, and many other recreational activities.
+After a couple of hours of driving and a bit of tourism, I finally arrived at the cow farm to search a tomato patch for a lost diamond ring.
+I was greeted by the ring owner’s parents and was provided a hand-drawn map of the landmarks and activities of that dark day when the ring was lost.
+The loving family’s effort to find the ring and the touching backstory gave me an unbelievable drive to find what is more than just a lost ring.

-Sam and I hiked a quarter of a mile into a rustic cabin that we’ve enjoyed staying at before in Hope, ME last March right around my bday.
-We trudged up in 1-2 foot snow to a cabin that had no heat or running water.
+Sam and I hiked a quarter of a mile into a rustic cabin that we’ve enjoyed staying at before in Hope, ME, last March, right around my bday.
+We trudged up in 1-2 foot snow to a cabin with no heat or running water.
 Sam decided to hike up in his flimsy.
 Sneakers rather than put his boots on.
-In retrospect he worried about the ring falling out of his pocket in the process of changing his shoes.
-We got everything up to the cabin, started a fire in the wood stove, and we began to warm our buns by the fire.
-Then Sam turned to me and said, “Oh no I forgot something down at the car.”
-To which I responded with, “Sorry love, there’s no way we’re going back down there.”
-Then he said, “Oh wait no, it’s right here!” and got down on a knee in front of the stove and proposed to me.
-We both cried an enjoyed a night of reverie.
+In retrospect, he worried about the ring falling out of his pocket in the process of changing his shoes.
+We got everything up to the cabin, started a fire in the woodstove, and we began to warm our buns by the fire.
+Then Sam turned to me and said, “Oh no, I forgot something down at the car.”
+To which I responded with, “Sorry, love, there’s no way we’re going back down there.”
+Then he said, “Oh wait, no, it’s right here!” and got down on a knee in front of the stove and proposed to me.
+We both cried and enjoyed a night of reverie.
 I had planned to propose to him the next day, and did!
 A joint proposal – something I feel captures our union and partnership, the desire to have the other heard and seen.”

-Luckily, the tomatoes were harvested and the ground was clear of vegetation and stalks.
-Making the search conditions ideal for a metal detector… Except for the single ginormous rhubarb plant right where the X on the map marked the location where the ring was taken off her finger and placed in her bra!
-Carefully searching the in-between each rhubarb shoot, no ring was found here.
-Moving on to the remaining garden area I got a few signals turning out to be lead scraps, pull tabs, and coins.
-All of these finds are evidence the ring could still be here, even though the area was already searched with a rented metal detector.
-In the center of the garden I heard a soft signal and brushed away the top layer of dirt… Ring found!
-Sitting just under the surface, I plucked the lost diamond ring from the dirt and proudly waved in front of the family members like a winning lottery ticket!
+Luckily, the ground was clear of vegetation and stalks due to the recent tomato harvest – ideal search conditions for a metal detector.
+Except for the single ginormous rhubarb plant right where the X on the map marked the location where the ring was taken off her finger and placed in her bra!
+No sign of the ring yet as I carefully searched in-between each rhubarb shoot.
+I got a few signals that turned out to be lead scraps, pull tabs, and coins moving on to the remaining garden area.
+All of these finds are evidence the ring could still be here, even though the family already searched with a rented metal detector.
+In the garden center, I heard a soft signal and brushed away the top layer of dirt.
+Ring found!
+Sitting just under the surface, I plucked the lost diamond ring from the soil and proudly waved in front of the family members like a winning lottery ticket!
 We rinsed and cleaned off the ring for a good photo.
-The mom and dad facetimed their worried daughter and revealed the good news!
-I think there were tears of joy but I couldn’t tell because my COVID-19 mask was fogging up my sunglasses and I couldn’t see anything.
+The mom and dad made a video call to their worried daughter and revealed the good news!
+I think there were tears of joy, but I couldn’t tell because my COVID-19 mask was fogging up my sunglasses, and I couldn’t see anything.
 Another lost ring reunited with its owner!

 The Ring Owner

-When I lost the ring, obviously it didn’t impact our relationship, but the symbol of true partnership is very important to me!
+Obviously, when I lost the ring, it didn’t impact our relationship, but the symbol of true partnership is very important to me!
 You’ve restored that symbolism for us :)”

 “Keith Wille saved us last Sunday.
 Our daughter lost her engagement ring while gardening in Westport, Mass.
-We rented a metal detector and spent two hours searching the dirt, the weed pile and the paths on the grass, all to no avail.
+We rented a metal detector and spent two hours searching the dirt, the weed pile, and the paths on the grass, all to no avail.
 Someone suggested either renting a more professional metal detector or, better yet, a professional metal detectorist.
-My wife did a google search and Keith’s name came up, along with a New York Times article describing his helping archeologists find a lost historic Native American community.
+My wife did a google search, and Keith’s name came up, along with a New York Times article describing his helping archeologists find a lost historic Native American community.
 Keith was readily accessible and was both hopeful and helpful on the phone.
 He even said, “If it’s there, I’ll find it.”
-Keith came the next Sunday and in ten minutes found the ring.
+Keith came the next Sunday and, in ten minutes, found the ring.
 And he has found many peoples’ valuables in the past.
-And what a nice guy, to drive all the way from Groton, Connecticut, to treat us with dignity, and to share our joy in retrieving the ring.
+And what a nice guy, to drive from Groton, Connecticut, to treat us with dignity, and to share our joy in retrieving the ring.
 His equipment and technique were impressive.
 We recommend him highly if you are in the same situation.”